endpointmanager/wingetbridge-powershell/README.md

 ## Risk of damage :warning:

-I highly recommend not using this powershell-module in a production environment.
+I highly recommend not using WingetBridge in a production environment without validating the downloaded installers before you deploy it. (e.g. by validating the certificate of a signed installer)
-If you decide to do so anyways, test it in detail before using it.

 WingetBridge is provided "as it is", and there is no warranty that you always get what you're searching for.

 ## Current Version
 v1.0.0.0